Yusuf-Osmanoglu/Patika-React-weatherApp/README.md

 # React Project

 This project was created to develop a web application using React.
-In the project, I made a todo list using React and Css.
+Within the project, data is retrieved from a weather API and users are presented with the temperature, humidity and wind of the city they want.
+You can test it with your own API.

 ## How to Run